 Short Answer

-Both the model and the market expect Alan Wilson to be the South Carolina Republican Governor nominee in 2026, with no compelling evidence of mispricing.
+Both the model and the market expect Alan Wilson to be the South Carolina Republican Governor nominee, with no compelling evidence of mispricing.

 1. Executive Verdict